scverse/spatialdata/docs/design_doc.md

 -   Any `Element` MAY be annotated by `Tables`; also `Shapes` and `Points` MAY contain annotations within themselves as additional dataframe columns (e.g. intensity of point spread function of a each point, or gene id).
 -   `Tables` CAN NOT be annotated by other `Tables`.

+#### Naming

+Names of SpatialData elements must fulfill certain restrictions to ensure robust storage and compatibility:

+- MUST NOT be the empty string ``.
+- MUST only contain alphanumeric characters or hyphens `-`, dots `.`, underscores `_`.
+Alphanumeric includes letters from different alphabets and number-like symbols, but excludes whitespace, slashes and other symbols.
+- MUST NOT be the full strings `.` or `..`, which would have special meanings as file paths.
+- MUST NOT start with double underscores `__`.
+- MUST NOT only differ in character case, to avoid name collisions on case-insensitive systems.

+Additionally, dataframes in tables MUST NOT have a column named `_index`, which is reserved.

 #### Images

 Images of a sample.
 Should conform to the [OME-NGFF concept of an image](https://ngff.openmicroscopy.org/latest/#image-layout).